Wingnut (politics): Definitions and etymology

 The examples Avlon gives of this "craziness" include the actions, beliefs and behaviors of those involved in the Oath Keepers, Posse Comitatus and other groups in the American militia movement, the Tea Party, "Obama derangement syndrome", the birth of "White-minority politics", the rise of right-wing media and the Republican echo chamber, Sarah Palin and the "Limbaugh brigades" of right-wing talk radio hosts, the Birther and Truther movements, and the GOP's "hyperconservative kamikaze caucus" in Congress.
-The only extended sections about "wingnuts" on the left deal with Keith Olbermann's news broadcasts, and the search by both sides for "heretics" within their respective parties, i.e Republicans in Name Only and Democrats in Name Only (RINOs and DINOs).
+The only extended sections about "wingnuts" on the left deal with Keith Olbermann's news broadcasts, and the search by both sides for "heretics" within their respective parties, i.e. Republicans in Name Only and Democrats in Name Only (RINOs and DINOs).

 "Wingnut welfare"

-In 2015, Nobel Prize-winning economist Paul Krugman wrote in his The New York Times column about "wingnut welfare".
+In 2015, economist Paul Krugman wrote about "wingnut welfare" in his column for The New York Times.
 Krugman did not claim to have come up with the term, and did not know who did, but he explained it as describing "the lavishly-funded ecosystem of billionaire-financed think tanks, media outlets, and so on [which] provides a comfortable cushion for politicians and pundits who tell such people what they want to hear.
 Lose an election, make economic forecasts that turn out laughably wrong, whatever — no matter, there’s always a fallback job available."
 Krugman wrote that "anyone who follows right-wing careers knows whereof I speak."
 In 2021, Krugman reiterated his use of the phrase in another column, in which he wrote:

 [F]or a long time conservative cohesiveness made life relatively easy for Republican politicians and officials.
 Professional Democrats had to negotiate their way among sometimes competing demands from various constituencies.
 All Republicans had to do was follow the party line.
 Loyalty would be rewarded with safe seats, and should a Republican in good standing somehow happen to lose an election, support from billionaires meant that there was a safety net — “wing nut welfare” — in the form of chairs at lavishly funded right-wing think tanks, gigs at Fox News and so on.

 The phrase has subsequently been used elsewhere, including in 2017 in the Washington Monthly by Martin Longman and in an opinion column in The Washington Post by political commentator Paul Waldman in 2018.

 In 2021, writer Charles P. Pierce, the author of Idiot America: How Stupidity Became a Virtue in the Land of the Free described the career of one Texas political lawyer by saying "His CV reads like a road map through the wingnut-welfare legal terrarium".
 Pierce had also used the phrase in earlier columns in 2018 and 2020 in describing the actions and backgrounds of those on the political right.